ajahne/blog/_drafts/2023-5-1-buidling-your-manager-network.md

 You need to form your crew!
 Building your network is one of my critical things to do to help you advance and grow in your career.
 Often times when making the transition from IC to manager, you may not have a strong network of managers to connect with.
 To build with, vent, chat, and learn from.

 How did this help me?
 When I was head of engineering at my previous company, I got to the point, where I did not have peers that I could chat with.
-One I was the highest eng leader at the company, I could only chat with the CEO and COO.
+Once I was the highest engineering leader at the company, I could only chat with the CEO and COO.
 While this definitely helped me from a general coaching, mentorship, and strategic planning standpoint. there were times when I needed to discuss, problem solve, and learn more about engineering challenges.

 Questions such as:
 - How do we move faster from execution standpoint?